Chris-2811/interactive-rating-component/README.md

 In this JavaScript code, I learned how to:

--Use the forEach() method to iterate over a collection of elements and attach event listeners to each one.
+- Use the forEach() method to iterate over a collection of elements and attach event listeners to each one.

--Use the getAttribute() method to get the value of a custom attribute on an HTML element.
+- Use the getAttribute() method to get the value of a custom attribute on an HTML element.

--Use the async and await keywords to handle asynchronous operations with Promises.
+- Use the async and await keywords to handle asynchronous operations with Promises.

--Use conditional statements (if/else) to control the flow of program execution based on specific conditions.
+- Use conditional statements (if/else) to control the flow of program execution based on specific conditions.

--Use the setTimeout() method to delay the execution of a function by a specified amount of time.
+- Use the setTimeout() method to delay the execution of a function by a specified amount of time.

 ### Continued development